 Is NinjaTrader a Prop Firm? – Full Explanation for Traders

-No. NinjaTrader is a regulated Futures Commission Merchant (FCM) and software platform.
-Unlike a prop firm, NinjaTrader does not provide capital.
-Traders must fund their own accounts and bear 100% of the risk.
-However, many prop firms (like Apex) use NinjaTrader’s technology to provide their funded account services.
-Futures trading platform: a software and brokerage…
+No. NinjaTrader is a regulated Futures Commission Merchant (FCM) and trading software platform, not a proprietary trading firm.
+NinjaTrader does not provide capital to traders; users must fund their own accounts and trade with their own capital.
+However, many proprietary trading firms utilize NinjaTrader’s technology infrastructure to power their funded account execution environments.
+Futures trading…

 What Is Scaling in Prop Firm?